Type to search

 You may not think this is an important question, but it is.
 That’s because the controversy over the correct answer has produced a lot of misunderstanding, confusion, and division in a variety of churches as well as denominational Christianity in general.
 Yes, it is all about the misunderstanding of this one thing.
 Was Saul of Tarsus who became the apostle Paul the rightful replacement for Judas Iscariot, making him one of the twelve apostles to Israel?
 That’s the question that when not answered correctly has led to a tremendous amount of confusion and division among many professed Christians.

 After the death of Judas Iscariot, the other apostles decided that a replacement should be appointed.
-The process in which they did that is recorded for us.
+The process in which they did that is recorded on Scripture for us.

 Acts 1:21-26